parflow/parflow/docs/user_manual/source/pfsystem.rst

 Next we set the initial conditions for the domain.
-In this example we are using a pressure ``.pfb`` file that was obtained by spinning up the model in the workflow outlined in §:ref:`Defining a Real domain`.
+In this example we are using a pressure ``.pfb`` file that was obtained by spinning up the model in the workflow outlined in :ref:`Defining a Real domain`.
 Alternatively, the water table can be set to a constant value by changing the ``ICPressure.Type``.
 Again, the input file that is referenced here was was copied into the run directory at the top